IrvHenri/flipCard/README.md

 # Portfolio: Flip Card

-A card designed with CSS 3D animation effects that rotates when the user hovers over the it.
+A card styled with CSS 3D animation that rotates when the user hovers over it.

 ## Demo